ibm-cloud-docs/dl/dl-equinix.md

 1. Select a **Location**, followed by a **Destination**.
 Then, click **Next**.
 1. On the Connection Details page, enter the connection information.

+   Your IBM Cloud Account ID is located in the Account section on the [Account settings](https://cloud.ibm.com/account/settings){: external} page.
+   {: note}

    ![Connection Details](/images/equinix-connection-details.png "Connection Details"){: caption="Connection Details" caption-side="bottom"}